lloydbond/cracker-py/README.md

 # cracker
-A plain and simple termainl ui for exploring and starting tasks.
+A plain and simple termainl ui for exploring, monitoring, and starting tasks.
+Makes use of exisiting task runners like Makefile, npm, and others.

 - [Requirements](#requirements)
 - [Supports](#supports)